eltiffster/DHSI2016ArduinoModule/DHSI2016ArduinoNotes.md

 * Download Arduino software (<http://www.arduino.cc/en/Main/Software>)
 * Mac: Once you’ve downloaded the IDE, you should see it in your downloads folder (or in the folder that your downloaded files get saved in).
 You should now be able to open the IDE by double clicking on the icon.
 Feel free to move it into a different folder (e.g. Applications).
 Once you’ve opened the software, plug in the USB connector we’ve provided.
 * PC: When you download the Arduino IDE, you should be prompted to install Arduino.
 Follow the directions and install it in your Program Files or whereever you would like to save it to.
 Once the process is complete, open the Arduino program and plug in the USB connector we’ve provided.
 * A Note on High DPI monitors: If your computer is fairly new, you might notice that the IDE's font is very tiny.
 If this happens, go to *File > Preferences*.
 Under *Interface Scale*, uncheck *Automatic* and increase the percentage next to it.
-It may take a bit of experimentation to get the scale right (remember that you have to restart Arduino each time you adjust it).
+It may take a bit of experimentation to get the scale right (remember that you have to restart the IDE each time you adjust it).
 You can also adjust the font size of the code in the window by changing *Editor Font Size*.

 ## <a name="setup-b"></a>Setup B – Serial Port and Board Selection

 * Connect the Arduino to your computer via the USB cable.
 A green light should turn on on the Arduino board.
 * Mac Port Selection: Go to the Tools menu and hover over Serial Port.
 You’ll see a list of ports.
 One will begin with /dev/tty.usbmodem and one will begin with /dev/cu.usbmodem.
 Select one of these two.
 * Mac Board Selection: Go to the Tools menu and hover over Board.
 Select the type of board you are using (in this case, Arduino Uno).
 * PC Port Selection: Go to the Tools menu and hover over Port.
 There is typically only one choice, "COM3" or higher.